keiya/slack-ai/README.md

 All needed permissions to work this app are predefined in this manifest, so you don't need configure manually by clicking annoying on config page!

+You need SLACK_APP_TOKEN if you want to use Socket Mode.
+Webhook mode is also available without SLACK_APP_TOKEN.

 **DO NOT OVERWRITE CONFIGURE PRODUCTION ai-chan app!**

 You should develop on your own app, not ai-chan production.